Free Shipping on Orders over $75 to the Contiguous US

 This leads us to the million-dollar question: What variety should I grow?
 In hotter, drier climates, larger tomatoes don't do quite as well because they tend to crack and split.
 This doesn't affect the taste of the tomato, but unfortunately, customers buy with their eyes, and most do not want ugly tomatoes.

 If you want to learn more about tomato varieties, our friend Andrew Mefferd wrote this great article for Growing for Market magazine: How to Choose Tomato Varieties.
-And if you like his article, be sure to check out this podcast episode over on the Market Gardening channel by Bootstrap Farmer, where Andrew and Randy talk about the myths and facts of growing greenhouse tomatoes.
+And if you like his article, be sure to check out this podcast episode over on the Market Gardening channel by Bootstrap Farmer, where Andrew and Randy discuss the myths and facts of growing greenhouse tomatoes.

 I could spend hours talking about varieties, but once again, it comes down to your growing context, sales outlet, and what you want to grow.
 I recommend you try one or two new varieties every season, though; there are 1000’s out there, and you never know when you might come across the perfect one for you!